Predicting aggregate morphology of sequence-defined macromolecules with Recurrent Neural Networks

 After identifying a suitable predictive model, we perform high-throughput screening of monomer sequences with a fixed composition.
 This amounts to proposing a small number of target morphologies and then identifying the best candidate sequences from the collection of all possible sequences based on the model prediction.
-We find that the model always finds sequences that yield qualitatively similar structures, and in most cases, the quantitative agreement is within the intrinsic process variability.
+We find that the model always finds sequences that yield qualitatively similar structures, and in most cases, the quantitative agreement is within the variance expected due to intrinsic variability.
 The proposed method is also attractive because the inference is very fast after the model has been trained.
-Our results show that even highly complex behaviors of soft matter systems can be predicted using machine learning, given that sufficient attention is given to identifying suitable representations of the inputs and outputs.
+Our results show that even highly complex behaviors of soft matter systems can be predicted using ML with relatively few training data, given that sufficient attention is given to identifying suitable representations of the inputs and outputs.